If You Are Looking For A Quiet, Uncrowded Beach Look No Further Than Edisto Beach, SC

 Are you thinking about taking a family vacation to Edisto Beach, South Carolina?
 Luckily, we have put together a guide to everything you need to know to plan the perfect vacation.
 Local mom Julie has tips on lodging, fun, food, and more!

-In a sea of beach destinations full of traffic and tourists, Edisto Island in South Carolina is a hidden treasure.
+In a sea of beach destinations full of traffic and tourists, Edisto Island, SC is a hidden treasure.
 With minimal commercial development, you can enjoy the many local restaurants, shops, and miles of palmetto-lined beach, without the traffic and crowding that many South Carolina beaches are famous for.
-Located in Colleton County, it is about a 3-hour and 45-minute drive from Greenville to this family-friendly destination.

 Where to Stay on Edisto Island